hardwario/bc-website/content/academy/do-you-have-a-dragon´s-fire-or-an-arctic-wind-in-you.en.md

 ## Start the game with your friends

 1. **Sit with your friends at a table.**
-2. First of all, measure who's hiding their **dragon´s fire**. 🔥 **One by one breathe on the box**.
+2. First of all, measure who's hiding their **dragons fire**. 🔥 **One by one breathe on the box**.
 All aids are allowed; try warming up your breath with what you have on hand.
 Go wild and try anything and everything. 🙌

 ❓ **Try**: What makes your breath warmer?
 Hot tea or chili peppers?